 - Drink alcohol in moderation, if at all.
 Alcohol may contribute to dehydration, can lower the abilities of your immune system, and provides no beneficial nutrients.

-For more information on colorectal cancer diet and nutrition, visit https://sarahcannon.com/for-patients/learn-about-cancer/colon-rectal-cancer/nutrition.dot
+For more information on colorectal cancer diet and nutrition, visit Colorectal Cancer Nutrition Guidelines on our website.

-If you have questions about nutrition during the colorectal cancer journey, call askSARAH at (844) 482-4812 to speak to a nurse who is specially-trained to help with your cancer questions.
-Calls are confidential and nurses are available to speak 24/7.
+If you have questions about nutrition during the colorectal cancer journey, call askSARAH at (844) 482-4812 to speak to a nurse who is specially-trained to help with your cancer questions or visit askSARAH.